wpengine/faustjs/README.md

 ### Create a front-end app

 1. Create a new Next.js app from our [getting-started project](https://github.com/wpengine/headless-framework/tree/canary/examples/getting-started): `npx create-next-app -e https://github.com/wpengine/headless-framework/tree/canary --example-path examples/getting-started --use-npm`
-2. `cd my-app && npm run dev`
+2. `cd my-app && cp .env.local.sample .env.local` to create a file that contains your environment variables.
+3. `npm run dev` to start the development server.
-3. See your site at http://localhost:3000.
+4. See your site at http://localhost:3000.

 ### Point the app to your own WordPress site